A hidden gem

 Nestled on a remote square away from the crowded Boulevard des Italiens, the Opéra Comique is one of the best kept secret in Paris.

 Founded during the reign of Louis XIV, in 1714, the Opéra Comique is one of the oldest theatres and music halls in France, together with the Opéra de Paris and the Comédie Française.
-The Opéra Comique celebrated its 300th anniversary in 2015!
+In 2005 the Opéra Comique was finally registered as one of the five National Theatres and in 2015, it celebrated its 300th anniversary !